 - The indictable offence was committed, “for the benefit of, at the direction of, or in association with, a criminal organization.”

-The Prosecution does not need to prove the defendant knows the identity of any member of the criminal organization.
+The Prosecution does not need to prove the defendant knows the identity of any member of the organized crime network.

-If charged with instructing commission of offence for criminal organization the Prosecution should also provide proof that:
+If charged with instructing the commission of the offence for a crim org the Prosecution should also provide proof that:

-- The accused acted knowingly and is a member of a criminal organization.
+- The accused acted knowingly and is a gang member.

 - The accused instructed any person to commit an offence and that the prohibited conduct was, “for the benefit of, at the direction of, or in association with, the criminal organization.”

 The Prosecutor doesn’t need to prove that the defendant instructed a specific person, or that the instructed offence was committed.
 Nor do they need to prove the defendant knew the identity of all members of the organization.

 If charged with the recruitment of members the Prosecution should also provide proof that: